 Mohs skin cancer surgery at Dr Shelton's NYC Mohs surgical center is an outpatient procedure performed in our modern dermatology facility.
 The process can, depending on the size of the lesion, take several hours.
 The duration of the Mohs appointment does not indicate complexity.
 More so, it is due to the process of skin cancer removal.

 Removal of cancerous cells

 After numbing the treatment area, a thin layer of skin cells is removed from around and under the skin cancer to attempt to capture the entire skin cancer with a narrow margin.
 These cells are immediately viewed under a microscope by the specifically trained Mohs surgeon.
 This process of removal and evaluation continues one stage at a time until no cancerous cells are viewed under magnification.
 If reconstruction is needed, Dr. Shelton usually performs this the same day as Mohs surgery although some patients are referred to a plastic surgeon for repair of the Mohs defect.

 Mohs micrographic surgery is ideal for people who are afflicted with a large, aggressive, or recurrent skin cancer.
 Additionally, this technique is ideal for highly visible areas.
 The consideration of this treatment takes several factors into account.
 Not every skin cancer should be treated with Mohs surgery.
 The recommendation for treatment will be made after careful consideration by Dr. Ron Shelton.

-Once the skin cancer is removed after Mohs micrographic surgery in Dr. Shelton's NYC practice, there is the smallest hole possible to achieve the highest chance of cure.
+Once the skin cancer is removed after Mohs micrographic surgery at Dr. Shelton's Mohs surgical center New York, there is the smallest hole possible to achieve the highest chance of cure.
 Reconstructive efforts including skin flaps and skin grafts are often done the same day.
 Once the skin cancer is removed, then the focus is on achieving the best possible cosmetic functional and cosmetic outcome.
 During the healing process Dr. Shelton also evaluates if scars can improve with laser treatment or topical products and massage.